Adige-Calculations/GNU-Linux-handbook/src/libraries/library_workflows.md

 ar -cr libmymath.a add.o
 ```

-The -cr flag is to indicate creating a new static library file.
+The ```-cr``` flag is to indicate creating a new static library file.

 > Notice the name of output is “libmymath.a”.
 It is a convention to name the file libXXX.a.
-When the library is used, the compiler  relies on this convention for the linker to work properly.
+The compiler  relies on this convention for the linker to work properly.

 ### Link the library